-4.1.1 request access to any data held about them by a Data Controller (see also clause 15).
+4.1.1 request access to any data held about you by a Data Controller (see also clause 15).

-4.1.2 prevent the processing of their data for direct-marketing purposes.
+4.1.2 prevent the processing of your data for direct-marketing purposes.

 4.1.3 ask to have inaccurate data amended (see also clause 9).

-4.1.4 prevent processing that is likely to cause damage or distress to themselves or anyone else.
+4.1.4 prevent processing that is likely to cause damage or distress to you or anyone else.

-g) (Security) processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.
+g) Security – processed and stored in a secure manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.

-h) (Transfers outside EEA) not transferred to people or organisations situated in countries without adequate protection.
+h) Transfers outside EEA – not transferred to people or organisations situated in countries outside the EEA without adequate protection.

 5. Our use of personal data and our purpose

 We collect, hold, and process the personal data referred to in Schedule 1 below (and the purpose for which we process that personal data is also set out in Schedule 1).

 When we are working with personal data we take the measures set out in Schedule 2 below.